Persian carpet: Safavid "Vase technique" carpets from Kirmān

 The best known "vase technique" carpets from Kirmān are those of the so-called "Sanguszko group", named after the House of Sanguszko, whose collection has the most outstanding example.
 The medallion-and-corner design is similar to other 16th century Safavid carpets, but the colours and style of drawing are distinct.
 In the central medallion, pairs of human figures in smaller medallions surround a central animal combat scene.
 Other animal combats are depicted in the field, while horsemen are shown in the corner medallions.
 The main border also contains lobed medallions with Houris, animal combats, or confronting peacocks.
 In-between the border medallions, phoenixes and dragons are fighting.
 By similarity to mosaic tile spandrels in the Ganjali Khan Complex at the Kirmān bazaar with an inscription recording its date of completion as 1006 AH/AD 1596, they are dated to the end of the 16th or the beginning of the 17th century.
 Two other "vase technique" carpets have inscriptions with a date: One of them bears the date 1172 AH/AD 1758 and the name of the weaver: the Master Craftsman Muhammad Sharīf Kirmānī, the other has three inscriptions indicating that it was woven by the Master Craftsman Mu'min, son of Qutb al-Dīn Māhānī, between 1066 and 1067 AH/AD 1655–1656.
 Carpets in the Safavid tradition were still woven in Kirmān after the fall of the Safavid dynasty in 1732 (Ferrier, 1989, p.
 127).

 The end of Shah Abbas II's reign in 1666 marked the beginning of the end of the Safavid dynasty.
 The declining country was repeatedly raided on its frontiers.
 Finally, a Ghilzai Pashtun chieftain named Mir Wais Khan began a rebellion in Kandahar and defeated the Safavid army under the Iranian Georgian governor over the region, Gurgin Khan.
 In 1722, Peter the Great launched the Russo-Persian War (1722–1723), capturing many of Iran's Caucasian territories, including Derbent, Shaki, Baku, but also Gilan, Mazandaran and Astrabad.
-In 1722, an Afghan army led by Mir Mahmud Hotaki marched across eastern Iran, and besieged and took Isfahan.
+In 1722, an Afghan army led by Mahmud Hotak marched across eastern Iran, and besieged and took Isfahan.
 Mahmud proclaimed himself 'Shah' of Persia.
 Meanwhile, Persia's imperial rivals, the Ottomans and the Russians, took advantage of the chaos in the country to seize more territory for themselves.
 With these events, the Safavid dynasty had come to an end.